automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_7/README.md

 We recommend to create an S3 test bucket and configure it to give all authenticated AWS users WRITE permission.
 This will generate an event and alert inside Lacework during the next compliance check.
 This Event can then be used to test the Auto Remediation of this Map.

-You can use the following AWS CLI command to configure an existing S3 test bucket to give all authenticated AWS users WRITE permission permission:
+You can use the following AWS CLI command to configure an existing S3 test bucket to give all authenticated AWS users WRITE permission:

 ```
 aws s3api put-bucket-acl --bucket <YOURBUCKETNAME>  --grant-write uri=http://acs.amazonaws.com/groups/global/AuthenticatedUsers
 ```
-**Note:** Make sure you configure **YOURBUCKETNAME** with the name of the S3 test bucket you would like to use for tests.
+**Note:** Make sure you configure the **YOURBUCKETNAME** with the name of the S3 test bucket you would like to use for tests.
 Don't use any S3 bucket with important data!
 This if for testing of this map only and it should not have any important data.

 ## Import the Map